banzaicloud/cloudinfo/README.md

 # Product Info

-The Banzai Cloud 'productinfo' application is a standalone project in the [Pipeline](https://github.com/banzaicloud/pipeline) ecosystem.
+The Banzai Cloud `productinfo` application is a standalone project in the [Pipeline](https://github.com/banzaicloud/pipeline) ecosystem.
 It's main purpose is to gather product information from the supported cloud providers and make them available to clients in a unified format

 ## Quick start